 Introductions and seating

 If you lack finesse when it comes to introducing people, just practice a little bit (out loud and alone in front of a mirror).
-The important thing is to know names, correct titles, and correct pronunciations.
+Seriously.
+Yes, I mean it.
+The important thing is to know names, correct titles, and pronunciations.
 Doing research makes everything easier, but there is a right way to introduce business people so know the rules of etiquette.
 Your confidence and control of the situation will be appreciated and noticed.
 If you’re introducing a product SME to a customer be sure the seating arrangement is conducive to encourage their conversation so they aren't yelling across the table.
 The purpose of a lunch business meeting is to win business, or keep a client happy, so know the guidelines to follow when you have face-to-face meetings with customers.

 Alcohol and smoking

 First, don’t order alcohol at lunch unless your clients do and you know it's not going to violate company policy.
 It usually does, but not always, so check with your boss.
 If you do order an adult beverage only order one, and be sure it’s not something on the rocks.
 It's not a Mad Men episode, so it’s best to order beer or wine.
 Don't leave the table to go smoke.
 When you return the smell of smoke returns with you.
 You can't smell it, but everyone else can.
 The same applies to weed.
 Anyone who’s been to college (or high school) knows what weed smells like (even if they didn’t inhale) and you need to recognize this is a business situation and throttle back just a tad.

 Placing your order